 XRF2 Small Spot Mapping

 Major, minor and trace elements can be mapped with extremely high sensitivity.
 The surface is scanned with a step size of 100 µm.
-WDXRF delivers a much better intensity than EDXRF for light and heavy elements, with high spectral resolution.
-This is key when detecting rare elements (which can be measured even in the trace region), and to avoid line overlays from major elements.
+WDXRF delivers much higher intensities than EDXRF for both light and heavy elements, with high spectral resolution.
+This is key for detecting rare elements (which can be measured even in the trace region) and for avoiding line overlays from major elements.

 Setting Scanning Parameters

-The S8 TIGER automatically takes a picture of the sample when it’s loaded, like the example below.
+The S8 TIGER automatically captures an image of the sample when it’s loaded, as shown in the example below.
 Using this image you can visually select spots, lines, areas or the entire sample surface.
 Next, set the spot size, step size and measurement parameters, and the sample is scanned for you.

 Element Maps

-These examples, from a Bruker application note, are scans of Coltan, taken to examine the elemental distribution of valuable elements, which are of interest to geologists and metallurgists.
-This demonstrates the sensitivity of the S8 TIGER, which is significantly higher than other WDXRF instruments, while still providing high resolution.
+These examples, from a Bruker application note, are scans of Coltan taken to examine the elemental distribution of valuable elements of interest to geologists and metallurgists.
+This demonstrates the S8 TIGER’s sensitivity, which is significantly higher than that of other WDXRF instruments while still providing high resolution.

-The very high 300 µm resolution and 100 µm step size enable you to analyse fine granules in the rock.
+The very high 300 µm resolution and 100 µm step size enable you to analyse fine-grained rock.
 Even small differences in element concentration are visible, with the sensitive HighSense beam path.
 Specific rock types can be identified, including traces of lanthanum.

 Mn and Fe can be used as tracers for fast rock screening, highlighting valuable minerals for geological classification and valuation.
 The S8 TIGER can be used in the production lab for process control, as well as for process optimisation and classification tasks.